-Note 3: The Base Year for GHG emissions calcuations will be determined once emissions reduction targets are established.
+Note 4: No base year for GHG emissions calculations will be determined unless emissions reductions targets are established.

-Note 4: The threshold for base-year emissions recalculation will be 10% of base year emisions, determined on a cumulative basis from the time of the established base year.
+Note 5: The threshold for base-year emissions recalculation will be 10% of base year emissions, determined on a cumulative basis from the time of the established base year.